srl88/dice_social_app/README.md

 #### Bonus Functionality
 - User can roll the dice by shaking his/her phone (Partially Completed)
-- User can see a 3D dice rolling (Partially Completed; only “false” 3D for single player mode only)
+- User can see a 3D dice rolling (Partially Completed; single player mode only)
 - User can chat during the gaming session (Completed)
 - User can send pictures and take pictures during the chatting session (Completed)
 - The application implements a balance AI for single player mode (Partially Completed)